australias-best-silo-art

 The award-winning 'Creating Coonalpyn' initiative was a joint project of the Coorong District Council with key partners Country Arts SA and Viterra.

-The initiative included painting Viterra's 30 metre high and still operational grain silos and other works of art in the township of Coonalpyn close to SA’s Coorong.
+The initiative included Viterra's 30 metre high and still operational grain silos and other works of art in the township of Coonalpyn close to SA’s Coorong.

 ‘Jeti Jumping’